-A student must complete his/her thesis or professional project under close supervision of a faculty supervisor on a topic related to some aspect of TESOL.
+Students in the thesis option must complete their thesis under close supervision of a faculty supervisor on a topic related to some aspect of TESOL.

-The thesis/professional project must be defended to the satisfaction of the thesis or project committee, which is composed of TESOL program faculty.
-One committee member may be selected from outside the TESOL program faculty upon approval of the program coordinator.
-A complete guide for forming the thesis/professional project committee and for preparing the thesis/professional project is given in the Office of Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Office of Graduate Studies (OGS)-Office of Graduate Studies Policies & Procedures.
+The thesis/professional project must be defended to the satisfaction of the thesis committee, which is composed of TESOL program faculty and one external member.
+A complete guide for forming the thesis committee and for preparing the thesis is given in the Office of Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Office of Graduate Studies (OGS)-Office of Graduate Studies Policies & Procedures.

-For thesis/professional project registration details, please refer to Thesis, Final Project and Dissertation under the Academic Policies and Regulations section of this catalog.
+For thesis registration details, please refer to Thesis, Final Project and Dissertation under the Academic Policies and Regulations section of this catalog.